Track3/hermit/README.md

 In Hugo, layouts can live in either the project’s (root) or the themes’ layout folders, any template inside the root layout folder will override theme's layout that relative to it, for example: `layouts/_default/baseof.html` will override `themes/hermit/layouts/_default/baseof.html`.
 So, you can easily customize the theme without edit it directly, which makes updating the theme easier.
 Here's some common customizations:

 ##### Customize social icons

-You can modify or add any svg icons in site's `layouts/partials/svg.html`
+You can modify or add any svg icons in site's `layouts/partials/svg.html`.

 ##### Customize comment system

-We only have built-in support for Disqus at the moment, if that doesn't fit your needs, you can just add html to site's `layouts/partials/comments.html`
+We only have built-in support for Disqus at the moment, if that doesn't fit your needs, you can just add html to site's `layouts/partials/comments.html`.

-##### Add extra header
-If you want to load something(like *custom javascript*, *google fonts* etc.) in every page with header, then you can add them inside site's `layouts/partials/extra-headers.html`.

 ##### Add custom analytics
 If you prefer to use different analytics system other than google analytics, then add them inside `layouts/partials/analytics.html`.